CFOs, CPAs, and Bookkeepers: Getting the Right Kind of Financial Help

 They also have continuing education requirements that keep them up to date on the latest regulations and must adhere to specific ethical requirements.
 CPAs review a company’s financial records quarterly or annually and give management a big-picture perspective.
 They are the only ones who can perform audits for publicly held businesses.
 CPA duties can include:

 CFOs Vs CPAs

 CFOs and CPAs aren’t interchangeable, although both perform essential functions in running a successful company.
 A CFO uses industry knowledge, experience, and tactics to focus on planning and executing an all-encompassing growth strategy.
-In addition, they serve as a visionary for your business, pursuing its long-term success.
+In addition, they serve as a visionary for your business, (or even a wedding if you’d like) pursuing its long-term success.